In this article, will be talking about the main points recommended to optimize your WordPress for speed and scale with Pagely's system.

 Avoid Ajax POST/GET Requests to admin-ajax.php

-Upon requesting the homepage or certain pages on the site, there are sometimes plugins or themes which make an XHR request to admin-ajax.php.
+Upon requesting the homepage, or other certain pages on the site, there are sometimes plugins or themes that make an XHR request to admin-ajax.php.

-Under high traffic load, these requests have a tendency to overload the server resources due POST requests not being cacheable.
+Under high-traffic load, these requests tend to overload the server resources due to POST requests not being cacheable.
 This means that a dynamic PHP worker will have to serve every single one of these requests and use up a lot of the server's CPU.

 At Pagely, we offer Object Cache Pro to all of our VPS customers, which can dramatically improve your WordPress site's performance.